AdobeDocs/campaign-web.pt-BR/help/v8/email/generative-gs.md

 >[!CONTEXTUALHELP]
 >id="acw_emagica_generate"
 >title="Termos de IA generativa da Adobe"
->abstract="O acesso a esse recurso está sujeito ao seu acordo com as Diretrizes de usuário da IA gerativa da Adobe Experience Cloud e ao seguinte: Quaisquer prompts, contexto, informações complementares ou outras informações fornecidas para esse recurso (a) devem ser vinculadas a um contexto específico, que pode incluir materiais de marca, conteúdo do site, dados, esquemas para esses dados, modelos ou outros documentos confiáveis"
+>abstract="O acesso a esse recurso está sujeito ao seu acordo com as Diretrizes de usuário da IA gerativa da Adobe Experience Cloud.
+Quaisquer prompts, contexto, informações complementares ou outras informações fornecidas para este recurso devem ser vinculadas a um contexto específico, que pode incluir materiais de marca, conteúdo do site, dados, esquemas desses dados, modelos ou outros documentos confiáveis"

 <!--
 ", and (b) must not contain any personal information (personal information includes anything that can be linked back to a specific invidual).
 You should review any output from this feature for accuracy and ensure that it is appropriate for your use case.